wazo-platform/wazo-platform.org/content/websocketd/app.md

 If the client send a message that the server doesn't understand, the server closes the connection.

+The "ping" message asks the server to reply with a "pong" with the same payload as what was sent by the ping.

+    {"op": "ping", "data": {"payload": "..."}}

 #### Server Messages

 The format of the messages sent by the server are all of the same format (until the server receives